Skip to Content

 You can purchase plastic bins, which are, to an extent, already pest-proofed.
 This is not guaranteed to stop rats and mice from burrowing their way underneath.

-Placing a layer of durable hardware cloth or mesh wire underneath the bin makes it much harder for these pests to find a way in.
+Placing a durable hardware cloth or mesh wire underneath the bin makes it much harder for these pests to find a way in.
 The wire or cloth must have small holes so the rodents can’t squeeze through.

 Also, consider wood compost bins, but with extra reinforcements

 If your compost bin is made of wood, this can be more difficult to pest-proof.
 You may need to dismantle the bin and line the interior with hardware cloth.
-Mesh can then be mounted onto the bin using nails or staples, but ensure that all of the bin corners are secured, or your efforts will be in vain.
+Mesh can then be mounted onto the bin using nails or staples, but ensure that all bin corners are secured, or your efforts will be in vain.

 Bokashi Composting